60East/amps-client-csharp-socks-module/README.md

 The implementation is very simple, and has the following limitations:

-* Authentication is not supported
+* SOCKS-level authentication is not supported (AMPS authentication is fully supported)
 * The server and proxy address must be provided in the connection string

 ## Building the Transport